raduhhr/tresor-public/README.md

 # Tresor – Self-Hosted, Modular, Secure Homelab

-Tresor is a fully self-hosted, modular, and automated homelab infrastructure built for personal use, DevOps development, and as the foundation for a bachelor's thesis.
+Tresor is a fully self-hosted, modular, and automated homelab infrastructure built for personal use and DevOps development.
 It features complete Docker network separation, a dedicated Hetzner VPS edge node, WireGuard tunneling, and a local KVM sandbox.

 Everything from provisioning to deployment is handled entirely through Ansible (22 roles, 120+ playbooks), with full LAN monitoring via Grafana and Prometheus.
 Designed around security, extensibility, and minimal manual maintenance.

-> This is the sanitized, fully reproducible public mirror of my self-hosted homelab.
-> All credentials, IPs, and domains have been replaced or encrypted via Ansible Vault.

 ---